Stock Market Prediction via Deep Learning Techniques: A Survey: Evaluation

-In a multi-classification task, the performance for each class could be evaluated by precision, recall, and F1-score.
-Precision describes the number of positive cases predicted by the binary classifier that are true positive cases.
-The precision reflects how reliable the model is in classifying samples as Positive.
-Recall describes the number of true positive cases in the test set predicted by the binary classifier.
-Recall measures the model's ability to detect positive samples.
-The F1-score is a combination of both Precision and Recall.
-The recent works \cite{deng2019knowledge, nelson2017stock, shen2012stock, 10.1145/3447548.3467297, COLASANTO2022341} applied precision, recall or F1-score to evaluate neural network performance.
-For a fair grade, the F1-score strikes a balance between Precision and Recall.
-When the model should be concentrating on all evaluation indicators, the Precision, Recall, and F1-score are unbalanced and ignore the TN.
-The MCC must be introduced as a possible evaluation strategy.\\ \\ \textbf{Matthews Correlation Coefficient (MCC).} MCC is a single-value classification metric that helps to summarize the error matrix or confusion matrix.
-A confusion matrix can be represented as \\ The MCC describes the correlation coefficient between the actual and predicted samples, with a value range of [-1, 1].
-When MCC equals 1 indicates a perfect positive correlation.
-Conversely, a value of -1 is obtained when the classifier misclassifies, representing a perfect negative correlation.
-The robustness of the MCC against category imbalance is better than the previously mentioned accuracy-based metrics.
-The works \cite{li2022incorporating, xu2018stock, zhang2018improving, wang2021coupling} utilized MCC to measure prediction results.
+In a multi-classification task, the performance for each class can be evaluated using precision, recall, and F1-score.
+Precision refers to the number of true positive cases that are predicted by the binary classifier.
+This metric reflects the reliability of the model in correctly identifying positive samples.
+Recall, on the other hand, measures the number of true positive cases in the test set that are predicted by the binary classifier.
+It indicates the model's ability to detect positive samples.
+The F1-score is a combination of both precision and recall, and it has been widely used in recent works such as \cite{deng2019knowledge, nelson2017stock, shen2012stock, 10.1145/3447548.3467297, COLASANTO2022341} to evaluate the performance of neural networks.
+The F1-score aims to strike a balance between precision and recall for a fair evaluation of the model.
+However, it should be noted that when the model's performance is evaluated using precision, recall, and F1-score, it may lead to an imbalance and ignore the true negative cases.
+Therefore, the Matthews Correlation Coefficient (MCC) can also be introduced as a possible evaluation strategy.

+\textbf{Matthews Correlation Coefficient (MCC).} The MCC (Matthews Correlation Coefficient) is a useful tool for evaluating the performance of a single-value classification model.
+It provides a summary of the information contained in a confusion matrix, which is a matrix used to represent the results of a classification model.
+The confusion matrix is typically represented in the following format: $MCC = \frac{TP\times TN-FP\times FN}{\sqrt{(TP+FP)(TP+FN)(TN+FP)(TN+FN)}}.$ \\ The MCC is a measure of the correlation between predicted and actual samples, with a range of values from -1 to 1.
+A value of 1 indicates a perfect positive correlation, while a value of -1 indicates a perfect negative correlation, which occurs when the classifier misclassifies.
+The MCC is more robust to imbalanced categories compared to accuracy-based metrics.
+Several studies, such as \cite{li2022incorporating, xu2018stock, zhang2018improving, wang2021coupling}, have used MCC to evaluate their prediction results.

-\subsection{Error-based metrics}
+\subsection{Error-based Metrics}